 You can join a morning yoga class or even a workshop on didgeridoo making and bush tucker tours.
 They also have DJs and bands on in the evenings, and a weekly talent contest!

-If you love the idea of getting back to nature in a social setting, the Arts Factory Lodge could be a great option for your trip.
-If you prefer somewhere more private or you’re on a higher budget, follow the link below to browse over 400 accommodation options in Byron Bay on Booking.com.
+If you love the idea of getting back to nature in a social setting, the Arts Factory Lodge is a great option.
+If you prefer somewhere more private or you’re on a higher budget, use the search box below to browse accommodation options in Byron Bay.

-For more ideas on what to see on Australia’s east coast, check out my detailed drive itinerary, which includes costs, distances and accommodation suggestions:
+For more ideas on what to see on Australia’s east coast, check out my detailed Sydney to Brisbane road trip itinerary.
+It includes costs, distances and accommodation suggestions.

-To plan what to do while you’re in Byron, have a read of my guide below:
+To plan what to do while you’re there, have a read of my Byron Bay guide.